-When it comes to non monetary rewards for employees, there’s so much more room for flexibility, creativity, and impact compared to cash bonuses.
+When it comes to non-monetary rewards for employees, there’s so much more room for flexibility, creativity, and impact compared to cash bonuses.
 How are you rewarding top talent with non monetary incentives?
 We’d love to hear your ideas in the comments section below.
 And if you’re curious to learn how Blueboard provides non-monetary incentives, spot rewards, sales recognition, and more for your company, request a demo now.